ordina-jworks/ordina-jworks.github.io/_posts/2017-10-18-Ordina-Architecture-Kata.md

  - Enable parts of the system for direct patient usage
  - Conversations are not considered medical records

 The sixteen attendees were divided in groups of four.
 We had to draw the different architectural views for the AM.I.SCK platform.

+Each team had fifteen to twenty minutes to brainstorm about the case and draw the first four views.
+Afterwards, each team had to present their views to the entire group.
+Bart challenged our opinions and gave practical tips on how to improve our thinking.

+After a second theoretical deep dive about how perspectives can have an effect on your views, we did the same excercise for the last three views.

 <img alt="Ordina Architectural Kata" src="{{ '/img/kata/banner-small.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto;">